bloodyhealth/drip/README.md

 ### Android emulator

 - Import/export to the local drive don't work.
-- Email button on the Settings > About doesn't work - throws a yellow error message "Possible unhangled promise rejection...".
+- Email button on the Hamburger menu > About doesn't work - throws a yellow error message "Possible unhandled promise rejection...".

 ## NFP rules